 - Took the HiSET and scored a 15 on all five HiSET subtests and a 4 on the essay.

-Students who do not have recent high school transcripts or test scores should prepare to take the placement test.
+Students who do not have high school transcripts or test scores should prepare to take the placement test, which is being offered online due to Covid-19 restrictions.
 View test prep materials and testing schedules.
-The Testing Center is located at the Wynn Center, room 10-300, and at the Orange County Campus.
-You will need a student ID number and a photo ID to take the test.
+Students require a student ID number and a photo ID to take the test.

 Some Health Technologies programs have specific requirements which could include additional testing.